msillano/IoTwebUI/README30.md

 #### Panel Interface: everything at your fingertips

+A tree menu that can be customized to suit everyone's needs and tastes!
+The panel is thus an optimized 'tailor-made suit'

 A customizable tree menu according to everyone's needs and tastes!
 The panel is thus an optimized 'tailor-made suit'